Noam Chomsky: The Deterioration of Rational Discourse

 The analysts identify three major crises.
 One of them, of course, is nuclear war.
 The second is the destruction of the environment.
 The third is the deterioration of rational discourse.
-It may sound at first as though the third does not qualify, does not rank with the two existential threats, serious as it may be.
+It may sound at first as though the third does not qualify or does not rank with the two existential threats, serious as it may be.
 That’s a mistake.
 It does qualify.
 The reason is that the only hope for confronting the two existential crises is through rational deliberation and planning guided by an informed citizenry.
 So those three crises are the right choice.

 Noam Chomsky